-Navigating COVID-19 relief programs for your small business
+Navigating COVID-19 relief programs for your small or medium-sized business

 Since March 2020 when the COVID-19 pandemic was first declared, businesses and industries across Canada and Alberta have suffered significant losses.
 This economic crisis has seen your customers quarantined and your suppliers shut down—yet your bills are still due.

 As a Canadian entrepreneur, you want to access every avenue available to sustain your enterprise.
-On top of deferral options offered by financial institutions, there are also federal and provincial programs available which can help mitigate the impact of mandated shutdowns, decreased sales and disappearing revenues.
+There are federal and provincial programs available which can help mitigate the impact of mandated shutdowns, decreased sales and disappearing revenues.

 But which programs apply best to your situation, and at what cost?

-To fully leverage the options available, you’ll need to hone in on key aspects of your business, from cost structure to business model, says Sandi MacGregor, ATB Entrepreneur Strategist.
-A good first step is sitting down and answering the tough questions, such as, ‘Am I able to meet my commitments?’ and ‘Should I take on more debt?’
+To fully leverage the options available, you’ll need to hone in on key aspects of your business, from cost structure to business model, says Sandi MacGregor, Branch Manager at ATB.
+A good first step is sitting down, reviewing your numbers and answering the tough questions, such as, ‘Am I able to meet my minimum commitments?’ and ‘Should I take on more debt?’

 Focus on covering costs